 The only problem with WordPress plugins, is that there are literally thousands of different plugins and blogging tools to choose from out there.
 To help you cut through all the noise though… these are the must-have WordPress plugins to install when you start blogging today:

 - Yoast SEO: The more people that can find your content, the better your blog will do.
-The Yoast WordPress plugin helps you to optimize your blog post titles, descriptions, content length and other elements across your entire blog so that you can be found easier by search engines.
+The Yoast SEO plugin for WordPress helps you to optimize your blog post titles, descriptions, content length and other elements across your entire blog so that you can be found easier by search engines.
+This is by far the most established, best SEO plugin on the market, and worth installing on your blog first.

 - WPForms: You’ll want your readers to be able to get in touch with you easily, which I highly recommend—as it’ll encourage other bloggers who want to collaborate with you an easy opportunity to reach out.
 WPForms is an easy-to-use plugin that allow you to drag & drop contact forms onto any page of your blog.

-- Google Analytics Dashboard for WordPress: This is a 100% free Google Analytics plugin that allows you to see all of your relevant analytics data directly inside WordPress.
-Connect the plugin to your Google Analytics account (you can sign up for a free Google Analytics account right here) to find out who’s coming to your site, how long they’re sticking around, and what your most popular blog posts are.
+- Site Kit by Google (Analytics Dashboard for WordPress): This is a 100% free plugin made by Google that allows you to see all of your relevant Google Analytics, Google Search Console, Google AdSense and Google PageSpeed optimization data directly inside your WordPress dashboard.
+Connect the plugin to your Google Analytics & Search Console accounts (you can sign up for a free Google Analytics account right here) to find out who’s coming to your site, how long they’re sticking around, and what your most popular blog posts are.

 - UpdraftPlus: Again, sometimes things will go wrong on your blog (and it won’t always be totally in your control).
 It’s always smart to have a backup plugin that’ll save all your hard work on a regular basis, and this free one stands high above the rest.

-- WP Rocket: Faster websites rank better in Google and give your readers a better experience.
-WP Rocket is a plugin that caches your pages, reduces your file sizes, and does much more to ensure that your blog loads faster for everyone.
+- WP Rocket: Faster websites rank higher on Google and give your readers a better experience.
+WP Rocket is a plugin that caches your blog pages, reduces your file sizes, and does much more to ensure that your blog loads faster for everyone.

 There are many different reasons to start a blog and just as many unique blogging goals you may have in mind.
 Regardless, it pays to have a basic understanding of the broader aspects of how WordPress functions, so that you can control the visual appearance of your blog.